 If you prefer not to wear your life’s story on your face and want to pursue sun spot removal, the aesthetic professionals at ReBalance of Radiance Aesthetics & Wellness in Midtown Manhattan offer a variety of hyperpigmentation treatment options.
 When the spots are still light and not interfering with your appearance, cosmetics can cover them up.
 Over-the-counter lightening creams may help too, but shouldn’t be used for more than three weeks.

 Dr. Natalya Fazylova brings healing, hyperpigmentation treatment modalities from both Eastern and Western Medicine into her practice at ReBalance of Radiance Aesthetics & Wellness that can benefit you.
-She understands the holistic approach to beauty and helps you find the best hyperpigmentation treatment, achieve your desired goals while balancing your inner and outer health.
+She understands the holistic approach to beauty and helps you find the best hyperpigmentation treatment and achieve your desired goals while balancing your inner and outer health.

 Age Spot Removal

 When you stop taking certain birth control pills or switch to a different kind, it may lead to the dark spots removal.
-But if that’s not applicable to you, Dr. Fazylova offers unique treatment for hyperpigmentation that reduce and remove age spots, including:
+But if that’s not applicable to you, Dr. Fazylova offers unique treatments for hyperpigmentation that reduce and remove age spots, including:

 - Laser therapies.
 Your aesthetic professional uses targeted light beams to “zap” specific dark spots on your face.
 New, untainted skin then grows back in its place.
 Lasers work on spots that are on the surface, but they can go deeper into the dermis to remove all shades of the darkened melanin-full spots.